openstack/tooz/doc/source/install.rst

 Python Versions
 ===============

-Tooz is tested under Python 2.6 and 2.7 and 3.4.
+Tooz is tested under Python 2.7 and 3.4.

 .. _install-basic: